bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 ### Traditions and Religion
 **Birth.**
 As part of the process where tekust takes over a body, the newborn barkskin communes with Tek for the first time.
-The godtree teaches the barkskin [Gannagian](../languages/index.md#naenkian-family) along with the tenets of their society.
+The god-tree teaches the barkskin [Gannagian](../languages/index.md#naenkian-family) along with the tenets of their society.
 While its uncommon, some barkskins are born outside of Tek's hyphan network.
 They lack this innate connection, and most become unable to commune with the tree.